s-akinfiev/Learn2code/README.md

 That's a good idea.
 Perhaps the AI can advise you on how to get out of here...
 Talk to it.

 _**== Quest 2 received.
 Start the src/ai_initial_module.sh script in bash and follow the instructions.
 Fix the errors, if necessary.
+Put all changes under version control.
 Tip: you can use output stream redirection to create the file. ==**_

 ***LOADING…***